xybu/onedrive-d-old/README.md

 ### Uploading / Downloading by Blocks

 When file size exceeds an amount (e.g., 8 MiB), onedrive-d will choose to upload / download it by blocks of smaller size (e.g., 512 KiB).
 This results in smaller cost (thus better reliability) when recovering from network failures, but more HTTP requests may slow down the process.
-Treak the parameters to best fit your network condition.
+Tweak the parameters to best fit your network condition.

 ### Copying and Moving Files and Folders